Dermansko-Ostrozkyi

 Climate And Weather

 Dermansko-Ostrozkyi experiences a moderate continental climate with warm summers and cold winters.
 Summer temperatures average 18-20 degrees Celsius with occasional thunderstorms, while winters bring temperatures averaging minus 4 to minus 6 degrees Celsius with regular snowfall from December through March.
-Annual precipitation of 550-650 millimeters is relatively evenly distributed throughout the year, with a slight summer maximum.
+Annual precipitation of 550-650 millimetres is relatively evenly distributed throughout the year, with a slight summer maximum.
 The rivers typically freeze from December through February, and spring flooding creates seasonal wetlands that are ecologically important for breeding amphibians and waterbirds.

 Human History